Qualifications to Adopt From Ukraine

 - in which at least one applicant is a U.S. citizen.

-All qualified applicants are permitted to adopt orphaned sibling groups, if available, or two unrelated children.
+All qualified applicants are permitted to adopt orphaned sibling groups, if available, or up to two unrelated children.

 Ukraine is not party to the Hague Convention on Protection of Children and Co-operation in Respect of Inter-country Adoption (Hague Adoption Convention).